Maintaining F-1 Student Status

 Full time registration

-- You must be registered for Full Time (9 or 12 credits or more each term of your studies)
+- You must be registered as a Full Time student (9 or 12 credits or more each term of your studies)

 - Contact ISSS if you have any registration problems.
 If there is a reason you cannot register for FT credits, you must seek written permission (LTFT) from the ISSS adviser before the term begins—this is only allowed in certain documented academic and medical circumstances.